NickBrighten/NBSCrypto/README.md

 </pre>
 </sup>

-NBSCrypto is an ultra lightweight preset based cryptography framework for iOS, iPadOS, macOS, tvOS and watchOS.
+NBSCrypto is an ultra lightweight cryptography framework for iOS, iPadOS, macOS, tvOS and watchOS.

-When compiled for production and deployment, NBSCrypto is currently under 3MB in size and consumes approximately 8MB of RAM.

 NBSCrypto includes encryption and decryption algorithms and the supported cipher modes, hash algorithms, and also hash-based and cipher-based message authentication codes (MAC).